QR Code

 Energy upgrades in historic buildings: Hotel Marcel

-The fourth event in our Energy Upgrades in Historic Buildings series, featured a case study of the hyper-sustainable Hotel Marcel, formerly the Pirelli Building, in New Haven, CT.
+The fourth event in our Energy Upgrades in Historic Buildings series featured a case study of the hyper-sustainable Hotel Marcel in New Haven, CT.

 Designed by Marcel Breuer, the iconic two-tiered brutalist building was originally commissioned by the Armstrong Rubber Company (later incorporated into tire manufacturer Pirelli) as its headquarters, with administrative and executive offices elevated over factory and testing facilities on the first two floors.